Gertrude Bacon, JP, FRAS (1874 – 1949)

 Flying at Reims

 ‘And then began to appear notices of the great Aviation Meeting – the first ever.
-There were no two words about it – I must go; and since there was no one to go with, I must go alone. … The lower wing was five feet from the ground, and there was no step to help one up.
+There were no two words about it – I must go; and since there was no one to go with, I must go alone. … The lower wing was 5 feet from the ground, and there was no step to help one up.
 How I got up I do not know, and what I sat on I do not comprehend.
 I was only conscious that Sommer, when he scrambled in after me, was very close in front, wedging me tightly between himself and the extremely hot radiator of the engine behind [not having previously carried any passenger, he had not turned his attention to providing a seat]. … The motion was wonderfully smooth – smoother yet – and then – !
 Suddenly there had come into it a new, indescribable quality – a lift – a lightness – a life!
 Very many there are now who know that feeling: that glorious, gliding sense that the sea-bird has known this million years, and which man so long and so vainly has envied it, and which, even now, familiarity can never rob of its charm.’
 After landing, which she did not feel or realise, the noise of the engine caused her to be deaf for 2 or 3 minutes.

 This illustration of the flight is the first of a woman on board an aeroplane.

 ‘Having tried most means of aerial locomotion it seems my clear duty to sample a hydro-aeroplane – and I am prepared to come at any time, and pay any fee you mention for the great privilege – if only it might be accorded me.’

-Flying in Waterhen around Windermere (see photo at margin of this page)
+Flying in Waterhen around Windermere (see photo at margin of this page, in which she is cradling her camera)